untrix/im2latex/README.md

 ## Dataset Processing

-You can either download all the normalized and tokenized data (800+ MB) from our [website](https://untrix.github.io/im2latex/) or create it yourself.
-If you want to create the data yourself - for e.g. you may want to tokenize it in your own way to create your own vocabulary, or you may have your own formula list - then go through the five preprocessing steps under src/preprocessing.
+LaTeX formulas need to be normalized, tokenized, vocabulary extracted and everything placed in a format that the code expects.
+You can either download all the processed data (800+ MB) from our [website](https://untrix.github.io/im2latex/) or process it yourself.
+If you want to process the data yourself - for e.g. you may want to tokenize it in your own way to create your own vocabulary, or you may want to use your own formula list - then go through the five preprocessing steps under src/preprocessing.
 There are five jupyter notebooks with inbuilt instructions that normalize, render, tokenize, filter and format the dataset.
 Run those notebooks and produce the data-files that the pipeline produces.
-By default the pipeline produces data-bins of size 56 and stores them in a sub-    directory `training_56`.
+By default the pipeline produces data-bins of size 56 and stores them in a sub-directory `training_56`.

 Ensure that all data produced or downloaded above is placed under $REPO_DIR/data.
 So, for e.g. if your data is in $DATA_DIR you could just create a link: `ln -s $DATA_DIR $REPO_DIR/data`.